-Judge Suarez was born and raised in Miami, Florida.
-He graduated from Miami Palmetto Senior High School and received a Bachelor of Music degree, cum laude, from the University of Miami.
+Judge Suarez received his Bachelor of Music degree, cum laude, from the University of Miami.
 During his senior year, he was awarded a Presidential Scholastic Scholarship.
+He is a member of Phi Kappa Phi National Scholastic Honor Fraternity (Top 10% of the University graduating class) and Phi Kappa Lambda National Scholastic Honor Fraternity.
 He was also named as one of the outstanding graduating seniors by the Ibis Yearbook and was named outstanding graduating senior by Phi Mu Alpha.
 He went on to receive a Master of Music degree also from the University of Miami.
 Judge Suarez was awarded his JD degree, cum laude, from the University of Miami School of Law where he was a member of the Moot Court Board and on the Dean’s List.

 Upon graduation from law school, he joined and became a shareholder in the law firm of Corlett, Killian, P.A., where he remained until 1991.
 In 1991, he became a member of the law firm of Hardeman & Suarez, P.A.
 While in practice Judge Suarez specialized in civil litigation and appeals in both state and federal courts.